 IN congenital disorders

-Many human variants associated with congenital disorders are hypothesized to affect developmental enhancers.
+Many non-coding variants associated with congenital disorders are hypothesized to affect developmental enhancers.
 Determining which of these potentially pathogenic enhancer variants are important and understanding the etiology of the enhancer malfunction is a major challenge.
-We will use novel mouse transgenesis tools that are based on CRISPR/Cas9 (Kvon et al., 2020) and single-cell RNA sequencing to assess the effect of human variants on enhancer activity in vivo and to understand the mechanism by which they disrupt target gene expression that eventually leads to congenital limb malformations.
+We are using novel CRISPR/Cas9-based mouse transgenesis (Kvon et al., 2020) and cutting-edge genomics tools to understand molecular mechanisms by which pathogenic non-coding variants lead to congenital disorders.